chaturay/serverless-artillery/README.md

 We would test with our custom script but would use default project assets.

-Start by creating a new directory for this tutorial and go to that directory from command line.
+**Start by creating a new directory for this tutorial and go to that directory in command line.**

 ### T2.1.
 Create script.yml
 Serverless-artillery needs to know information about the performance test that user wants to run.
 It needs information like, the target URL of the service that user wants to test, load progression, user's interaction with the service (scenarios) etc. All these are described in a `script.yml` file.
 It is the same `script.yml` that Artillery.io uses.